Policy Issues in Charity Taxation

 (4) Donor's perceptions: incentive effects of reliefs may be diminished if donors underestimate the value of relief, or it may be increased if donors overestimate it.

 A full deduction for charitable donations offers the highest level of benefit to top rate taxpayers.
 If tax rates increase, the value of the incentive rises so if the incentive is effective, charity giving by top rate taxpayers ought to increase.
 That seems to offer scope for measurement.
 But an increase in tax rates reduces taxpayers' available income and with it the funds needed to make charitable contributions.
 In addition, philanthropy depends on unmeasurable donor perceptions of fairness: pragmatic and fairness considerations interact.
-It seems to us unrealistic to expect that the many causative factors can be untangled, though this does not stop economists from trying.
+It seems to us unrealistic to expect that the many causative factors can be untangled: most of what can be said on the effect of donor relief on the motivation of donors remains in the realm of conjecture in psychology and must remain there.
+But this does not stop economists from trying.
 Taxing Not-For-Profits summarises the American economic literature:

 - Such literature has demonstrated strong independent links between levels of giving and changes in the "price of giving", being the net, out of pocket cost of giving a dollar to charity.
 A major review by Clotfelter in 1985 found a notable consistency in the findings, with the consensus being that the price elasticity for the population of taxpayers was probably greater than 1, with a range of -0.9 to -1.4, and taxes also influence giving through changing the income.
 As well, it was observed that the price elasticity appeared to rise with income; there are substantial lags in giving behaviour; and there is little effect of 'crowding out' individual contributions through government contributions.
 While there were tax effects on corporate giving, this appeared to be less than for individual contributions, and there was also evidence that corporations time-shift their donations.